Chicago circulation wars: Aftermath

 Bertie McCormick's Chicago Tribune soon got the idea.
 Bertie is a direct person.
 He did not bother finding a man who could match Annenberg.
 He got Annenberg himself.
 "Moe's" older brother was employed on contract by Hearst as a circulation manager of the Chicago American.
 For $20,000 a year McCormick induced him to break the contract.
 The Annenberg brothers and their men began to prey upon Hearst circulation workers as they had earlier preyed upon McCormick's.
 Hearst sued for violation of his agreement.
 Hearst lost.
 Why?

 Because the courts held, as Annenberg's lawyers urged, that Hearst's contract with Annenberg was invalid because it was an agreement to commit unlawful acts.

 Later "Moe" parted company with his brother and Bertie McCormick.
 The bloody newspaper circulation war broke out anew in Chicago.
-Annenberg men were overpowering the Hearst thugs under O'Bannion.
+Annenberg men were overpowering the Hearst thugs under O'Bannion [sic].
 Hearst bought "insurance".
 He hired "Moe" Annenberg as circulation manager of all the Hearst papers on the theory that his brother would soften his methods.
 Hearst was right.
 The brothers kept the peace, relatively speaking.
 But the evil they had done lived after their "reform".
-By the time O'Bannion was shot dead in 1925 the Chicago gang wars were shocking the world."
+By the time O'Bannion [sic] was shot dead in 1925 [sic] the Chicago gang wars were shocking the world."